-The Federal Government has determined that the current COVID-19 pandemic qualifies as an emergency situation.
-Therefore, any permanent aged care resident that feels that they would prefer staying with family, friends or back at home during the current pandemic, can choose to leave their aged care home temporarily and return to the community.
+The Federal Government has determined that the current COVID-19 pandemic and flood emergency in NSW and QLD both qualify as emergency situations.
+Therefore, any permanent aged care resident that feels that they would prefer staying with family, friends or back at home during these current emergencies, can choose to leave their aged care home temporarily and return to the community.

 It is entirely voluntary and a decision made between the resident and their family.
 The resident’s place at the aged care home will remain secure until they are ready to return.

 Emergency Leave is only available until the 30th June 2023 at which time the resident will need to:

 - return to their aged care home; or

 - begin to use their Social Leave entitlements; or